Banuba/ve-sdk-react-native-cli-integration-sample/mddocs/quickstart_pe_ios.md

 # iOS Photo Editor SDK quickstart

+This guide demonstrates how to quickly integrate iOS Photo Editor SDK into your React Native project.
+The main part of an integration and customization is implemented in ```ios``` directory in your React Native project using native iOS development process.

+Once complete you will be able to launch photo editor in your React Native project.

 ## Installation

 Add iOS Photo Editor SDK dependency ```pod 'BanubaPhotoEditorSDK', '1.1.1'``` to your [Podfile](../ios/Podfile).